tlienart/LiveServer.jl/docs/src/man/functionalities.md

 ```

-The standard way of running `Documenter.jl` is to run `make.jl`, wait for completion and then maybe use a third party tool to see the output.
+The standard way of running `Documenter.jl` is to run `make.jl`, wait for completion and then use a standard browser or maybe some third party tool to see the output.

-With `servedocs` however, you can edit the `.md` files in your `docs/src` and see the changes being applied directly in your browser which makes writing documentation easier.
+With `servedocs` however, you can edit the `.md` files in your `docs/src` and see the changes being applied directly in your browser which makes writing documentation faster and easier.
 To launch it, navigate to `YourPackage.jl/` and simply

 ```julia-repl